tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. See Week 5A & Week 5B Notes

 ## J. Introduction to Web Applications
-You will be responsible for the first 5 parts of this web apps series:
+For the midterm exam, you will be responsible for the first 5 parts of this web apps series:

 1. Introduction to Web Applications
 2. Introduction to JavaScript